WindChimeRan/WindChimeRan.github.io/_pages/about.md

 Due to my severe health condition, I have worked from home for over 3 years since 2017 so I’m pretty good at it.
 If you need help with working from home, chat with me, maybe I can enlighten you.

 After a long-term treatment, I have finally recovered and resumed my life.
-I’m now looking for an internship or a full-time job in machine learning, deep learning or similar fields.
-In the long run, I’m looking to join a PhD program in NLP or related fields.
+I’m now looking for an **internship** or a **full-time job** in machine learning, deep learning or similar fields.
+In the long run, I’m looking to join a **Ph.D. program** in NLP or related fields.
 If you need someone to collaborate and think I can be a good fit, send me an email and I’d be happy to work with you!

 Fun facts about me: I like road trips and have travelled to 5 states the last summer.
 I’m color blind but I paint, sometimes.
 I love cats (but have none) and mechanical keyboards (and have 3)!